What is the course about?

 When I've finished, what course can I do next?

 This course continues with a Level 4 Diploma in Therapeutic Counselling: Person Centred (PC308) or Integrative (PC311) Pathways.
-Advice on other courses at the City Lit are available by contacting the counselling department.
+Advice on other courses at City Lit is available via the counselling department.

 General information and advice on courses at City Lit is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.